BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Structure

 The nobles of Cardolan were originally the conquerors and administrators of the old Númenórean colonies of the Second Age.
 These offices and lands became hereditary baronies and principalities (S. "Hirdyr") during the many administrative changes of their long colonial history.
 Only three of the seven Great Families emerging from that period and remaining through the time of the kingdom of Arnor still retain their ancient castles, lands, and autonomy in this century.
 The Númenórean soldiers who led the armies of the colonial conquests gradually evolved into the lower nobility of Cardolan—-the Requain Inor or gentry, similar to their counterparts in Arthedain.
 The Dúnedain gentry of Cardolan still maintain a lifestyle reminiscent of ancient Númenor.
 Their rural and agricultural life centers around great stone villas which form the centers of sprawling manors.
 The villas are usually built of marble or alabaster and set on hilltops.
 They consist of large two-storied houses with extensive courtyards that were once enclosed by elegant pillars, and now by sturdy walls.
 Once the men devoted themselves to hunting, praying, and other idle pleasures, while their women managed the household with its herb and vegetable gardens.
 Now, the remaining Dúnedain are local warlords, governing their people and overseeing the administrative needs of the villages that have sprung up under the protection of their walls.
 Despite these demands, the Dúnedain still enjoy a life of some comfort and learning.
 Most speak Sindarin and Northron (the local northern dialect of Westron) along with a smattering of Adûnaic and Dunael.
 Old Cardolan possesses another group of Dúnedain who form the elite of the urban mercantile and artisan classes filling thecraft guilds of Tharbad.
 The Princes of Cardolan, whether they have gone by the titles of Protectors, Governors, Barons (S. "Hiri"), or Princes (S. "Irnil"), have almost always maintained a considerable degree of autonomy.
-They have however now finally been quelled by King Arveleg I under his new administration.
-While the kingdom of Cardolan endured, the King's position was generally first among equals amidst his feudal lords.
-Therefore, Tarcil II instituted the Council of the Scepter, which included all of the Princes.
+They have however been quelled by King Arveleg I, and now his son King Arvegil I, under whose administration the kingdom of Cardolan endured, however, under the suzerianship of Arthedain.
+Thus, King Arvegil I instituted the Council of the Scepter, which included all of the Princes.
 The function of the Council was to obtain their advice and consent.
 The King's Chancellor was often included in the Council, and a skilled Chancellor could greatly enhance the King's prerogative, as few of the Princes had any taste for the mundane bureaucratic details of implementing their decisions.
 After the fall of the Cardolan monarchy, the office of Canotar (S. "High Commander"; Q. "Kanotar") was created to combine the administrative functions of the Chancellor and the King's former position as Captain of the joint military forces of the realm.
 As might be expected, this office did not long endure in its intended form.
 The Princes now honor the King of Arnor and Arthedain as thier sole soverign.

 Culture

 The first Númenórean sailors came to the lands of Cardolan in the seventh century of the Second Age, and their lords maintained garrisons at Lond Daer and Tharbad intermittently for the next thousand years.
 Interest in Eriador then increased; the imperialists of Númenor desired the tall trees of the ancient forests as masts for their vast fleets, while those most Faithful to the Valar began to flee the gathering darkness on their glorious island.
 The early exiles settled mainly in the lands that would become Arthedain, but Tharbad became their chief port, and other Númenórean colonists began to permanently settle there.
 These colonists slowly expanded the holdings along the Gwathló basin, despite vicious wars with the native Eriadorans.
 Hundreds of years later, Elendil the Tall, having escaped the Downfall of Númenor with the remaining Faithful, arrived in Eriador.
 The Dúnedain of Cardolan were quite pleased to be included within the new kingdom of Arnor, as it was the only conceivable support they could find for their still unpopular regimes.
 The early years of Arnor were very prosperous, despite the horrendous losses of the War of the Last Alliance of Men and Elves.
 This very prosperity led to slowly increasing tensions among the Dúnedain of Arnor, as those in the southern half of the realm held attitudes similar to their kin in Gondor, displaying a materialism of which the mystically-inclined Northerners disapproved.
 Therefore, although the division of Arnor was primarily a result of quarrels among the Princes Royal, the Lords of Cardolan were well pleased with the result.
-They prospered for a rime in the newly independent kingdom of Cardolan, but the internecine wars of the Divided Kingdoms and the struggle with Angmar led to thereunification of the realm in T.A.
-1356 along with Rhudaur.
+They prospered for a rime in the newly independent kingdom of Cardolan, but the internecine wars of the Divided Kingdoms and the struggle with Angmar led to the reunification of the realm first in T.A.
+1356 along with Rhudaur and then again after the failed rebellion of 5th Ruling Prince Araphor in 1415 T.A.

 Territories